 The WTIDC is seeking interest from 2014 college juniors and seniors who may be interested in corporate management.
 Successful candidates will be employed for a six to seven week period in Houston, Texas as an apprentice to Project Managers and Chief Executive Officers of the Wichita Tribal Enterprises and Anadarko, Industries.
 WTIDC is seeking to provide informational packets and application submittals by March, 15, 2014.
 Prerequisities will be announced in the January 2014 Wichita Tribal Newsletter.

 Diabetes Informative Sessions Offered

 The Special Diabetes Program will be offering a series of Diabetes education presentations.
-The sessions will be held November 14 and 21 and then December 5, 12 and 19, 2013.
+The sessions will be held December 12 and 19, 2013.
 Please see the attached flyer for more information.

 President Obama Meets with Tribal Leaders Ahead of the White House Tribal Nations Conference

 On November 12, 2013, Terri Parton, President of the Wichita and Affiliated Tribes, had the honor of attending a meeting, along with eleven other tribal leaders, to discuss job creation and economic development in tribal communities with President Obama.
 The meeting was held in the Roosevelt Room of the White House.
 During the meeting, tribal leaders in attendance, raised a wide range of important issues they are facing related to job creation, including expanding opportunity for renewable energy on tribal lands, increasing access to capital and foreign direct investment opportunites in Indian Country, the successes of tribal self-determination, improving educational outcomes, and jurisdictional challengs.
 To see the full article please visit the White House website.

 Wichita Warriors Memorial Updated